 Can you put volunteer work under work experience?

 You can put volunteer work under work experience on one condition: if it fits the job you’re applying for.
 Does your resume volunteer work prove valuable skills the job ad wants?
-Then put it in your work history like a job description.
+Then put it in your work history like a job description and add relevant resume keywords if possible.

 How to describe volunteer work on resumes?